AmithBV0606/TanStack-Query/README.md

 - It allows React Query to determine if the data in the cache is associated with a particular request.

 - It is used to cache the data with a specific key and refetch or update data when certain dependencies change.

+### Note :

+- **useQuery** : Fetches and reads data (GET requests) from an API and automatically caches the result.

+- **useMutation** : Used for creating, updating or deleting data (POST, PUT, DELETE requests) and allows triggering manual side effects.